steelywing/note/docs/Network/Cisco/IOS/README.md

 Switch(config)# interface port-channel <port channel number>
 ```

-If change the configure of `port-channel` interface, that will pass the configure to the assigned interface.
+Changing the configure of `port-channel` interface, will pass the configure to the assigned interface.

 ```
 Switch(config)# interface range Gi0/1 - 2